-This innovative and visually stunning silver Polar Bear uses new technology and production techniques to showcase one of Canada’s most iconic animals.
+This visually stunning fine silver Polar Bear uses innovative technology and production techniques to showcase one of Canada’s most iconic animals.
 As a true work of medallic art, the piece is struck in the actual shape of a polar bear.
 With a weight of 100 grams (3.215 ounces) of .9999 fine silver and a width of about 100 mm, this is a substantial collector piece.
 The reverse polar bear design comes to life through artistic colouring painted by renowned Canadian artist Trevor Tenant.
 A brilliant silver border shines around the colour over engraving, while the obverse is presented with a classic proof-like finish.
+All design elements are intricately recreated, including fur with a high relief true fur texture.

 Mintage is limited to just 1,867 pieces.
-This series is issued by the Canadian Heritage Mint, and includes a certificate of authenticity attesting to the mintage, weight and fineness.
-As investment quality .9999 fine silver items, this series is HST/GST exempt.
+This series is issued by the Canadian Heritage Mint, and includes a certificate of authenticity attesting to the mintage, weight, and fineness.
+As investment quality .9999 fine silver items, this item is HST/GST exempt.